Scott Briggs, Vice President, Broadcast Operations

 What began as a casual relationship with the Radio Stations…back in 1996 (we think!)…blossomed into a long-term relationship!
 WISR was then on Main Street and I got a call from the Owner and General Manager asking me to come in and talk.
 I did.
 Reluctantly, I fell in love with everything about radio.
 I was already a news junkie and the fact that the news was always right at my fingertips made for a great ride!
 Soon, I became entrenched in all the day to day operations.
 That’s where it all began.

-Currently, I reside in Center Township with my husband…and the love of my life, Abbie K. Abbie K (Abigail MacKenzie) is a purebred Border Collie who has a command of the English language better than most humans I know!
+Currently, I reside in Center Township with my husband…and, the love of my life, Abbie K. Abbie K (Abigail MacKenzie) is a purebred Border Collie who has a command of the English language better than most humans I know!
 She has become quite famous and enjoys her long walks every morning with me and Frisbee… every morning… thru rain, snow, sleet and hail!
 UGH!!!.
 I am the very proud mom of two wonderful grown children, John (who resides in Butler) and Jessica (who now resides in Richmond, VA)…and my wonderful grandson, Colton, who is my soulmate…my buddy and my teacher in Computer Science!!!.
-I’m also lucky in the fact that I have 2 step grandchildren, Stephanie who resides in California and Lukas who is now 3 years old.
+I also have a precious grandson, Nickolas, born December 21, 2016, in Richmond, VA..
+Nickolas has been diagnosed with Miller Dieker Syndrome, under the Lissencephaly Spectrum.
+We were told he would not live…however, he soon will be two years old at this writing.
+I go to Virginia once a month to hang out with him.
+We adore and cherish this little man who has taught us all so much!
+I’m also lucky in the fact that I have 2 step grandchildren, Stephanie who resides in California … and just recently was married… and Lukas who is now 6 years old.

 Something you may not know about me…I LOVE football (The Steelers), politics, beer, music and dogs.
 Did I mention wine?
 That too!
 I love social media…and love having friends all over the world…and I love what we do here at the radio stations!